 Waffles are my favorite breakfast food.
 I love waffles, have since I was a kid.
 I’ll eat the freezer kind but let’s be honest they are nothing like a homemade waffle.

 Waffles, however, aren’t the healthiest of foods, until now!
 I finally found a recipe for a whole grain waffle that is still light and fluffy, low in sugar, a good source of fiber, and a reasonable number of carbs.
 The secret is King Arthur White Whole Wheat Flour.
 It’s delicious.

 “Individually, B Corps meet the highest standards of verified social and environmental performance, public transparency, and legal accountability, and aspire to use the power of markets to solve social and environmental problems.

 Collectively, B Corps lead a growing global movement of people using business as a force for goodTM.
 Through the power of their collective voice, one day all companies will compete to be best for the worldTM, and society will enjoy a more shared and durable prosperity for all.”- Why B Corps Matter

-I always love when brands I already know and love take an extra step to take care of the environment and people in it.
+I always love when brands I already know and love takes an extra step to take care of the environment and the people in it.
 Another brand I love just became B Corp certified, Stonyfield.
 Stonyfield is by far my favorite yogurt brand.
 It’s the brand that got me to like yogurt, I hated it before.
 Now yogurt is a favorite snack.
-I like to use it as a sweet treat in place of dessert.
-I have a major sweet tooth but it can keep me from reaching for the cookies.

 Other brands you may have heard of that are B Corps are Preserve, Pukka, Purely Elizabeth, Method, and Pete and Jerry’s.
 I love seeing more and more brands that I use becoming a B Corp certified brand.
 And many of these brands can be found on my favorite online natural market, Thrive Market.